 Surround seems to have been released in September of 1977, the last game from the first batch of nine VCS titles.
 Armed with those nine games, the VCS ended up being reasonably successful in its first year.
 Industry periodical Weekly Television Digest reported in April 1978 that in 1977, Atari sold around 850,000 thousand consumer game units, with roughly 40 percent – or 340,000 – of those being VCS consoles.
 While those numbers may not seem too impressive at first glance, they do mean Atari outsold its competitors at Fairchild and RCA within five months of the system’s rollout.
 Fairchild engineer Jerry Lawson estimated in an Alpex v Parker Bros lawsuit affidavit in 1988 that Fairchild had sold approximately 265,000 Channel F units between November 1976 and the end of 1977, which was also about how many Fairchild had produced in that time frame.
-The company didn’t abandon the Channel F immediately, but after taking a massive hit from the collapse of the digital watch market (with the company reporting losing $24 million in the consumer products market, according to Weekly Television Digest), Fairchild would sell off the machine and its library to Zircon in the spring of 1979 before being bought up by Schlumberger that July.
+The company didn’t abandon the Channel F immediately, but after taking a massive hit from the collapse of the digital watch market (with the company reporting losing $24 million in the consumer products market, according to Weekly Television Digest), Fairchild would sell off the machine and its library to Zircon around late March 1979 before being bought up by Schlumberger that July.
 Internal sales figures from RCA peg Studio II sales as being between 53,000 and 64,000 units from February 15, 1977 through January 31, 1978, prompting the company to liquidate its remaining stock through Radio Shack and kill plans to sell the Studio III and finish development on the Studio IV.
 1977 was a difficult year for the home gaming market in general thanks to chip shortages and inclement weather – and for Atari, manufacturing problems – but nevertheless Atari made it through in prime shape for the nascent programmable market, though the dedicated console market accounted for roughly two-thirds of these.

 It wouldn’t be until the fall of 1978 before additional games for the VCS would begin shipping out, but in the new year the platform would see a new wave of games as Atari’s programmers gained experience and started getting more creative.
 Despite the seasonal nature of video game sales at the time, retailers reported cartridges continuing to sell at a steady clip through much of the year, though hardware sales continued to be largely back-loaded.
 1978 would also see new competitors and the first market dip in the nascent video game industry, thanks to toymakers and manufacturers being convinced video games were a fad and the general collapse of the dedicated console market.
 But the VCS was just getting started in its 14 year commercial life and decades of ongoing indie support.